Skip to content

 Stop and think: Centralizing CI/CD pipelines in a shared services account establishes a single source of truth, but it also means the deployment runners require highly privileged cross-account access to modify production resources.
 How must you design the IAM trust boundaries so that a compromised runner cannot arbitrarily pivot and destroy resources across the entire organization?

-GCP’s Shared VPC is one of the cleanest implementations of centralized networking.
-A host project owns the VPC, and service projects attach to it.
+GCP’s Shared VPC architecture is widely regarded as one of the cleanest, most efficient implementations of centralized networking available in modern cloud environments.
+In this robust model, a dedicated host project physically owns the VPC network infrastructure, and individual workload service projects merely attach their resources to it.

 Terminal window